Yukkuricraft/Yukkuricraft/README.md

 - Ability to easily connect to and use the console on a given instance
 - Backup-friendly filesystem layout with container volumes

+## Container Setup
+- We're using the `itzg/minecraft-server` image See [Documentatino](https://github.com/itzg/docker-minecraft-server/blob/master/README.md)
+- Worlds are setup in a `worlds/` subdirectory as per `bukkit.yml` config.
+- Configs are copied from `minecraft-data/configs/` into the container working dir
+    - Likewise with plugins

 ## Notes
 - OpenJDK 11